 Cinnamon is not only just the go-to for your holiday desserts anymore.
 Studies show that a dose of about 120 mg of Cinnamon per day can help boost your metabolism.
 This magical spice is said to be anti-microbial, anti-cancer, cardioprotective, anti-inflammatory and an antioxidant.

 With the hustle and bustle of the holidays, most of us seem to be getting less sleep, or more specifically, less deep sleep.
 Sleep deprivation and excess sleep are correlated with an imbalance of the hormones involved in regulating metabolism.
 This imbalance increases the level of glucose in your bloodstream and with it your risk of diabetes.
 Improper sleep is also associated with higher levels of stress and an increased perceptibility to pain.
 Shoot for 7 hours of sleep a night to give your body the care that it deserves.

 It is crucial to remember that aging and its resulting symptoms can be prevented.
-By maintaining healthy habits like these throughout the holidays and consulting programs like HealthSpringMD, you can take your body into your control and attain optimal health.
+By maintaining healthy habits like these throughout the holidays and consulting programs like HealthSpringMD, you can take your body under your control and attain optimal health.

 Dr. Susan K. Linder is a Diplomat of the American Board of Anti-Aging, Functional & Regenerative Medicine.
 She is also board certified in Physical Medicine & Rehabilitation, with a subspecialty board certification in Pain Management.
 Dr. Linder is the Medical Director of HealthSpringMD conveniently located in Fort Worth, TX.
 For more information on nutritional health, bio-identical hormone replacement therapy, and overall Optimal Wellness visit Dr. Linder’s website or call today to reserve a seat at one of her free educational seminars 817-926- 7671.